SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectionsHttpParsingJson.md

 | 10.0.2 | 9.5.9 |

 > [!NOTE]
 > When developing a connector, it is advised to reference the Newtonsoft.Json NuGet package instead of referencing the DLL from the ProtocolScripts folder.
-This requires the connector to be written as a (solution)[xref:Developing_DataMiner_protocols_as_Visual_Studio_solutions].
+This requires the connector to be written as a [solution](xref:Developing_DataMiner_protocols_as_Visual_Studio_solutions).